amitmse/in_SAS_/en/README.md

 			- contrast and condition words although, if
 			- relative pronouns who, which, that, where, when (ADJ clauses)
 			- question words how, where, when, what (NOUN clauses)
+		- Connectors:
+			- Moreover,
+			- On the other hand,
+			- In contrast to this,
+			- In addition to this,
+			- However, etc.

 ------------------------------------------------------------------------------------------------------------------
 ## Article